rlugojr/sample-apps/apcera-job-scaler/README.md

 Below are some common issues you may encounter when deploying or using the auto-scaler app.

-* **"Job metrics not reported yet."** -- This message appears if you didn't add policy to allow the auto-scaler app to read and update the target job's properties.
+* **"Failed joining the Event Server realm %!!(MISSING)(EXTRA string=com.apcera.api"** -- This error occurs if your cluster is missing policy that issues an API token to the auto-scaler app.
 See [Required Policy](#requiredpolicy).
-Also, make sure you started the target app.
-* **"Failed joining the Event Server realm %!!(MISSING)(EXTRA string=com.apcera.api"** -- This error occurs if your cluster is missing policy that issues an API token to the auto-scaler app.
+* **"Job metrics not reported yet."** -- This message appears if you didn't add policy to allow the auto-scaler app to read and update the target job's properties.
 See [Required Policy](#requiredpolicy).
+Also make sure the target app is running.